-Bishop Luffa School is a busy and thriving mixed comprehensive, with 1467 pupils including 271 Sixth Form students, serving a wide area around Chichester.
-Founded in 1963, the School's Church academy status gives our Directors extra powers and responsibilities for the control of the School.
+Bishop Luffa School is a busy and thriving mixed comprehensive, with 1515 pupils including 321 Sixth Form students, serving a wide area around Chichester.
+The school was founded in 1963 to give Christian families a place where their children could be given a high quality education based on Christian values.
+In 2013 the school became an Academy.